![]() |

 - Hike to Casa de Piedra Carvajal

 Roughly 17 km from Villa Paulina, this ancient rock shelter has been used since pre-Hispanic times.
-It’s one of over 100 archaeological sites found in the sanctuary, with evidence of human activity dating back 8,000 years.
+It’s one of the numerous archaeological sites found in the sanctuary, with evidence of prehistoric human presence in the area.

 - Marvel at La Paloma Glacier